 They plunged into ministry work there, cultivating relationships and setting up strategic preaching points.
 While working to learn the pidgin English language, Wanda and Sidney used an interpreter to communicate.
 They began a school for children with dormitories and both taught.
 On Sundays they would travel to three preaching posts.
 Sidney would preach while Wanda was deeply involved in music.
 Amedical ministry begun as a dispensary operated from the back door of the Knox's house.
-They traveled into the bush and would share the gospel with tribes of New Guineans.
+They traveled into the bush and to share the gospel with various tribal groups.
 In September of 1957 their family grew with the addition of a daughter, Janie.

 Four months after Janie was born, Sidney became very ill.
-His illness forced the Knoxes to leave New Guinea and return to the States.
+His illness forced the Knoxes to return to the States.
 The diagnosis: An advanced case of cancer.
 Within a year Sidney was gone.

 At that point, Wanda experienced the darkest valley of her